-The Vale of Evesham is the perfect home for growing asparagus as a result of its luscious ground conditions.
-There is a lot of pride when it comes to ‘gras’ (the local name for asparagus) – so much so that there is a two-month long festival to celebrate it
+The Vale of Evesham is the perfect home for growing asparagus as a result of its luscious ground conditions and there is a lot of pride when it comes to ‘gras’ (the local name for asparagus).

 Between 23 April (St George’s Day) and 21 June (midsummers day) you will find a variety of activities taking place all to do with the local delicacy.
 As this period is also the typical season for asparagus, you will struggle to visit the area and not see some evidence of its importance whether it be farm shops proudly advertising they are selling it, buildings decorated in green or even a 7ft tall asparagus man called Gus…